 Step 4: Choose your style options

 Now that you’re subtitles are in place, use the options on the left to change the video’s appearance.
-Start by changing the aspect ratio of the video to 5:4 or 1:1 for the Instagram feed or 9:16 for Stories or IGTV (under “Video size options”).

 Then, use the “Subtitle options” selectors to style your subtitle text:

 - Font: Change the subtitle font using the dropdown.
 Kapwing has a huge library with hundreds of fonts that you can search for to match your brand.
+If you're a Kapwing Pro subscriber, you can even upload a custom brand font as a TTF file to use for the subtitles.

 - Font color: Change the text from white to black or another color.